 There are several different mistakes that you might make in your swing sequence that can lead to a hook.

-You may be getting too quick in the transition at the top of your swing or you are swinging too far from inside to outside.
+You may be getting too quick in the transition at the top of your swing, or you are swinging too far from inside to outside.

 How can you check if your path is too far inside to out?
 Pay attention to your divot.
 A divot pointing to the right is the sign of a potential snap hook swing.

-The result is that your clubface is closed at impact which puts a tremendous amount of spin on the golf ball.
+The result is that your clubface is closed at impact, which puts a tremendous amount of spin on the golf ball.
 This spin makes your shot curve left and down.

-6 Ideas To Fix Your Snap Hook
+6 Simple Steps To Fix Your Snap Hook

 The best place to fix your duck hook is on the driving range.
 You can practice without the consequence of hurting your score.